 - If shares have been issued, a majority of the outstanding shareholders need to approve the dissolution in a written resolution.

-- Filing a Certificate of Dissolution with the State of Delaware.
+- File a Certificate of Dissolution with the State of Delaware.
 If the corporation has ceased transacting business and does not have any remaining assets, it might qualify for the short form Certificate of Dissolution.

 - Begin a formal claims process, giving creditors at least 60 days’ notice of the dissolution and inform them of the deadline for filing claims.

-- Review the filed claims for decision-making: Make offers to claimants or reject claims.
+- Review the filed claims for decision-making; make offers to claimants or reject claims.

 - Resolve outstanding lawsuits, including any which might have been filed by claimants whose claims the company rejected.